Tag: pain

 Wisdom literature often doesn’t seek answers (though people search wisdom literature for it).
 Wisdom literature seeks understanding.
 That would seem to be the same thing, yet if we look at all the clicks a person makes on their computers or on Facebook, we know things about them, but it does not mean we understand them.

-The hard thing about Ecclesiastes is that the writer (“the Teacher”) is quite willing to confront the darkness of the world, facing it head-on.
+The hard thing about Ecclesiastes is that the writer (“the Teacher”) is quite willing to confront the of the world, facing it head-on.
 Most of us would prefer to avoid the darkness of the world, and so such writers make us uncomfortable.
 This is a good thing.

 It is for times such as this, that wisdom literature may help us.
 Wisdom literature won’t hand us the cure (whether for disease or human depravity).
 Wisdom literature can help us step back from our immediate responses and reactions, and help us to develop a framework with which to handle reality.

-Ecclesiastes 3:16 begins with the of wickedness where and righteousness are supposed to prevail.
+Ecclesiastes 3:16 begins with the presence of wickedness where justice and righteousness are supposed to prevail.
 It is not just with police brutality.
 It is not just with racism.
 It is not just with the distribution of wealth.
 It is not just with misogyny.
 It is with humanity.

 Seems to be an odd mix?
 That is the beauty of wisdom literature.
-Conclusions drawn from it, just like in life, are not always easy to put in a .
+Conclusions drawn from it, just like in life, are not always easy to put in a box.

 As the Teacher seems to envy the dead and the neverborn, Job wishes that the day of his birth had never come.
 Similar to George in It’s a Wonderful Life, Job believed that it would have been better were he never to have been born.
-This is often the of despair in our lives, as it was in Job’s.
+This is often the voice of in our lives, as it was in Job’s.

 “When all has been heard, the conclusion of the matter is this: fear God and keep his commands, because this is for all humanity.” —Ecclesiastes 12:13